zahur76/L3-Harris/README.md

 1. Output format
 2. Output data: airport name, distance

-Test data for city airport was used.
+Test data for CITY airport was used.